Table of contents

-Blood tests for this condition normally look for signs of anemia, a lower than normal red blood cell count.
-Stool tests can also help diagnose the condition by analyzing for white blood cells in the stool or by ruling out other digestive conditions like bacteria or virus infections.
+Blood tests for this condition usually look for signs of anemia, a lower-than-normal red blood cell count.
+Stool tests can also help diagnose the condition by analyzing for white blood cells in the stool or by ruling out other digestive disorders like bacteria or virus infections.

-Imaging techniques are only used if your doctor suspects serious complications from the disease.
-X-rays or CT scans can reveal serious damage, such as a perforated colon.
-Enterography scans are more sensitive tests that can identify inflammation through non-invasive procedures, especially if the inflammation has spread to the small intestine.
+Imaging techniques are only used if your doctor suspects severe complications from the disease.
+For example, X-rays or CT scans can reveal serious damage, such as a perforated colon.
+On the other hand, enterography scans are more sensitive tests that can identify inflammation through non-invasive procedures, especially if the inflammation has spread to the small intestine.

 Treatment of Ulcerative Colitis

 Part 8 of Is ulcerative colitis genetic?